Immigration & Naturalization Law

-Immigration and unlawful entry into the U.S. remain hot political topics in America.
 There are an estimated 11 million undocumented immigrants in the U.S., with those of working age making up more than 5 percent of the country's labor force, according to a 2012 study.
-They pay more than $11 billion dollars in various state and local taxes on an annual basis but they do not get a lot of the rights and protections of permanent residents or U.S. citizens.
+Unauthorized immigrants pay more than 11 billion dollars in various state and local taxes on an annual basis but they do not get a lot of the rights and protections of permanent residents or U.S. citizens.
 The federal government has deported about 3 million immigrants between 2009 and 2016.
 The majority of deportees have no history of a criminal conviction and are deported only for unlawful presence in the country.

-The law that covers unlawful reentry is Title 8 U.S. Code §1326.
-The law states that any person who “has been denied admission, excluded, deported, or removed or has departed the United States while an order of exclusion, deportation, or removal is outstanding" is not permitted to enter, try to enter, or be found in the U.S. This makes it a federal crime to be in the U.S. after a removal action.
+Under federal law, Title 8 U.S. Code §1326, any person who “has been denied admission, excluded, deported, or removed or has departed the United States while an order of exclusion, deportation, or removal is outstanding" is not permitted to enter, try to enter, or be found in the U.S. This makes it a federal crime to be in the U.S. after a removal action.

-Formal removal is the process used by the United States government to send undocumented immigrants back to their country of origin.
-This process generally requires lengthy legal proceedings and pays for the immigrant's return trip.
-But it also results in a ban on legally reentering the United States for 5 to 20 years.
+Formal removal is the process used by the U.S. government to send undocumented immigrants back to their country of origin.
+This process generally requires lengthy immigration court proceedings and pays for the immigrant's return trip.
+Removal also results in a ban on legally reentering the United States for 5 to 20 years.
 The immigrant generally has a chance to form a defense against the removal.

-On the other hand, return means that an immigrant is apprehended, often when crossing the border, and is prevented from entering the country.
-Many of these people forgo the formal court process and appearance in return for milder penalties; they can generally come back legally at a later time.
+An immigration return means that an immigrant is apprehended, often when crossing the border, and is prevented from entering the country.
+Many of these individuals do not go through the formal court process in return for reduced penalties.
+Returned individuals are generally not prohibited from re-entry at a later time.
 A return is also a much shorter process, and can take as little as a few hours to a few days.

 There are situations in which a previous removal order may not be automatically reinstated, including where the immigrant:

-An immigrant who is detained for an unlawful reentry into the United States may want to be represented by an experienced and knowledgeable immigration attorney.
+An immigrant who is detained for unlawful reentry into the United States can seek legal representation from an experienced and knowledgeable immigration attorney.
 However, you do not have to wait until removal proceedings before seeking legal advice.
 Talking to a lawyer sooner rather than later may give you more options to get lawful immigration status or avoid deportation.
-An immigration attorney can help mount defenses against the threatened removal and help make complicated laws easier to understand.
+An immigration attorney can help build a strong legal defense against removal and help make complicated immigration laws easier to understand.